NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

 /homes/bioinfo/bioinfo_software/samtools/samtools flagstat [test_rmdup.bam]
 ```
-## Code challenge 2 question:
+## Code challenge 2 questions:

-Pipe these four commands together and report some values from the flagstat summary.
+For this code challenge pipe these four commands together and report some values from the flagstat summary.

 Percent of reads that mapped: